 - The Annual Meeting Planning Committee will not be involved in the contents of the workshop, but workshops that are judged to include content that defames specific persons or organizations will not be accepted.

 - When submitting the proposal, organizers are requested to answer whether the entire workshop (including an explanation of the purpose and comments by the commentator) can be distributed on-demand and whether each presentation can be distributed on-demand.

 - Organizers will register all the presentations at once.
-Before submitting the proposal, organizers should collect information on each presentation (title, names and affiliations of speakers and co-presenters) in both Japanese and English, as well as the membership numbers of organizers, co-organizers, and speakers (no need to enter the membership numbers for those who make comments and/or express opinions without abstract registration).
+Before submitting the proposal, organizers should collect information on each presentation (title, names and affiliations of speakers and co-presenters) as well as the membership numbers of organizers, co-organizers, and speakers (no need to enter the membership numbers for those who make comments and/or express opinions without abstract registration).

 - Please access the registration site and enter the workshop title, abstract (maximum 800 characters in Japanese, 200 words in English), and information for each presentation.
 Please note that the information of co-presenters will also be confirmed by this entry and cannot be changed at the time of abstract submission.

 We are planning to secure enough venues and Zoom accounts.
 However, if the number of proposals exceeds the capacity of the venue, we will hold a lottery to decide whether to accept or reject the proposed workshop.

 You will be notified by e-mail about three weeks after the deadline.

 - It is also possible to hold a workshop without abstract registration, such as an opinion session or lightning talk.
 In this case, you do not need to register for your presentation.

 - Explanation of the purpose of the workshop, comments, and expressions of opinions without abstract registration are not counted as presentations.
 Therefore, the information of the person who makes comments and opinions without abstract registration should not be registered as a speaker but should be included in the meeting abstract.